jiaguofang/yapianyu.github.com/_posts/os/2012-08-06-posix-threads.markdown

     for (long i = 1; i <= (long) arg; i++)
     {
         // pthread_mutex_trylock() will return a non-zero value
-        // if the mutex is locked by other thread while (pthread_mutex_trylock(&sum_mutex))
+        // if the mutex is locked by other thread. while (pthread_mutex_trylock(&sum_mutex))
             trylock_failed++;
         sum += i;